Skip to main content

 • The cap is hard: concurrent tools/call or resources/read requests near the boundary use an atomic Redis reservation, so exactly the call that crosses 50 rejects.

 Need higher-volume scripted access?
-API Starter and API Business add a wm_… key option plus REST/API plan allowances, but wm_… MCP calls are not metered by the MCP daily reservation counter; they still have the 60/minute/key MCP throttle.
+API Starter and API Business add a wm_… key option plus higher REST/API plan allowances.
+Their MCP calls still use the 50/day default and the shared 60/minute/user throttle.
 For batch or high-volume workflows, prefer the REST/API endpoints or contact Enterprise — see Plans & limits.

 Connected MCP clients